docker/docs/docker-hub/onboard-business.md

 toc_max: 2
 ---

-The following section contains steps on how to get started onboarding your organization with Docker Business.
+The following section contains step-by-step instructions on how to easily on board your organization after you get a Docker Business subscription.

-## Prerequisite
+## Prerequisites

-Before you start to on board your organization, you must have a Docker Business subscription.
+Before you start to on board your organization, ensure that you've completed the following:
+- You have a Docker Business subscription.
 [Get in touch with us](https://www.docker.com/pricing/contact-sales/) if you haven't subscribed to Docker Business yet.
+- Your Docker Business subscription is new.
+If you upgraded your Docker Team subscription or renewed your Docker Business subscription, see [what's next](#whats-next).
+- Your Docker Business subscription has started.
+You cannot complete all the steps until after your subscription start date.

 ## Step 1: Identify your Docker users and their Docker accounts